 The role of cardiac implantable electronic devices in patients with HF will be reviewed here.
 The general indications for ICDs, permanent pacemakers, and the various modes of cardiac pacing are discussed separately.
-(See "General principles of the implantable cardioverter-defibrillator" and "Primary prevention of sudden cardiac death in heart failure and cardiomyopathy" and "Secondary prevention of sudden cardiac death in heart failure and cardiomyopathy" and "Permanent cardiac pacing: Overview of devices and indications" and "Modes of cardiac pacing: Nomenclature and selection".)
+(See "Implantable cardioverter-defibrillators: Overview of indications, components, and functions" and "Primary prevention of sudden cardiac death in heart failure and cardiomyopathy" and "Secondary prevention of sudden cardiac death in heart failure and cardiomyopathy" and "Permanent cardiac pacing: Overview of devices and indications" and "Modes of cardiac pacing: Nomenclature and selection".)

 RIGHT VENTRICULAR PACING

 RV pacing as a cause of dyssynchrony — Data from both retrospective analyses and a randomized trial have demonstrated that right ventricular (RV) pacing can exacerbate heart failure (HF).
 (See 'Role of pacing mode' below.)

 The following sequence is thought to explain the mechanism of the adverse effect of RV pacing.To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you: